Our Director & Trek Leader, Ray Baker, offers some advice on preparing for a challenging grade trek.

 Whether you’re doing the Kokoda Track, Everest Base Camp, Kilimanjaro or any challenging trek, fitness is everything.
 The fitter you are, the easier you’ll cope with possible setbacks like illness, injury and culture shock.

 The fitter you are the more you’ll enjoy the trekking experience.

 For most of us, the hardest aspect of getting fit is making a start.
-If you live in Brisbane or surrounds, you’re welcome to join me on my regular Sunday morning training sessions.
+If you live in Brisbane or surrounds, you’re welcome to join me on my regular Saturday morning training sessions.
 The training is free of charge; the only proviso is you must be booked on a Back Track Adventures trek.
-I’ll be emailing you soon with the details.

 On your first training session with me, I’ll assess your fitness level and advise you of the level of training you need to do in order to best prepare for your trek.

 A challenging grade trek generally has lots of ascents and descents.
 The Kokoda Track, in particular, has just over 7kms of ascents and just under 7kms of descents when walking in a North-South direction.
 The best form of training is to replicate what you’ll be doing on your trek and that’s walking up and down hill.

 If you do regular fitness activities and lead an active lifestyle, you’ll find that your walking training is just another activity that you enjoy doing.
 If you’re time poor and find it difficult to fit hill training into your life, then consider temporarily dropping other fitness activities to free up time because hill training is by far your best preparation.